peferron/algo/README.md

 ### Retesting a module automatically after a source file changes

-Install [rerun](https://github.com/alexch/rerun) and all of the per-language requirements above, then run:
+Install [rerun](https://github.com/alexch/rerun) and all the language-specific requirements above, then run:

 ```shell
 $ ./watch mergesort